Skip to main content

 What counts as 're-established credit'?

-Lenders typically want to see two active trade lines reporting clean — for example a secured credit card and a small installment loan or car loan — each with at least 12 months of perfect payment history and a meaningful limit.
-Two clean trade lines post-discharge is the single biggest factor that moves you from B-lender to A-lender eligibility.
+Lenders commonly want to see two active trade lines opened after discharge — for example a secured credit card and a small installment or car loan — each reporting clean for 12+ months with a meaningful limit and low utilization.
+Requirements vary by lender, but two clean seasoned trade lines is generally the biggest factor moving you from B toward A eligibility.

 How much down payment do I need after bankruptcy?

-Can I refinance my existing home after a discharge?
+Can I refinance my home after a discharge?

-Yes.
-If you kept your home through the bankruptcy and have equity, we can refinance at a B-lender (or private if you’re still rebuilding) to consolidate debt, fund renovations, or simply move to better terms.
-Many post-discharge clients refinance to roll high-interest rebuilding debt into one lower payment.
+If you kept your home and have equity, often yes — through a B-lender (or private if you're still rebuilding) to consolidate debt, fund a need, or improve terms, subject to lender approval.
+Your equity is frequently what makes an early post-discharge refinance work.

 Does the bankruptcy stay on my credit report forever?